Donald Trump: Scholarly rankings

 After Trump's first term, historians ranked Trump as the fourth-worst president in C-SPAN's 2021 survey of presidential historians.
 He rated lowest in the leadership characteristics categories for moral authority and administrative skills.
 The Siena College Research Institute's 2022 survey ranked him third-worst.
 He was ranked near the bottom in all categories except for luck, willingness to take risks, and party leadership, and ranked last in several categories.
-In 2018 and 2024, members of the American Political Science Association ranked him the worst president.
+In 2018 and 2024, the American Political Science Association ranked him the worst president.